Entropy (information theory): Relative entropy

 In this form the relative entropy generalizes (up to change in sign) both the discrete entropy, where the measure m is the counting measure, and the differential entropy, where the measure m is the Lebesgue measure.
 If the measure m is itself a probability distribution, the relative entropy is non-negative, and zero if p = m as measures.
 It is defined for any measure space, hence coordinate independent and invariant under co-ordinate reparameterizations if one properly takes into account the transformation of the measure m.
 The relative entropy, and (implicitly) entropy and differential entropy, do depend on the "reference" measure m.

+Use in number theory

+Terence Tao used entropy to make a useful connection trying to solve the Erdős discrepancy problem.